how-toFebruary 20, 2025by Carmanji· 7 min read

 How to Find Kei Truck Parts in the US: The Complete Sourcing Guide

 You bought a kei truck.
 You love it.
 And then something breaks, and you realize you're driving a vehicle that was never sold at any US dealership.
+The good news is that manufacturers like Suzuki are still actively investing in these platforms.
+The 2026 Carry facelift confirmed the platform's long term future, which means parts keep flowing.
 No AutoZone clerk is going to pull up your Suzuki Carry in their system.
 No dealer network has your brake rotors on a shelf.

-But here's the thing — sourcing kei truck parts in the US is genuinely not that hard once you know where to look.
+But here is the thing: sourcing kei truck parts in the US is genuinely not that hard once you know where to look.
 I've been wrenching on these trucks for years, and the parts pipeline has gotten dramatically better.
-This guide covers every source I use, from OEM suppliers shipping direct from Japan to the domestic cross-compatible parts sitting on the shelf at your local parts store right now.
+This guide covers every source I use, from OEM suppliers shipping direct from Japan to the domestic cross compatible parts sitting on the shelf at your local parts store right now.

 OEM Parts Direct from Japan